Assisted Living Resources

 The move to an assisted living facility is a significant change for everyone involved.
 It's typical to undergo a wave of emotions throughout the transition to the new facility, and finding a new feeling of normal may take several months.
 Understanding the impact on you and your family member is essential to being prepared for the emotions that may emerge.

-Helping ease an assisted living transition.
+How to help ease an assisted living transition:

 - Stay Involved – Have staff members' contact information and establish a relationship that keeps you involved in their care.

-- Stay Positive – While you should not dismiss anyone's concerns, stay upbeat about going through the change and understand there is light at the end of the tunnel.
+- Stay Positive – While you should not dismiss anyone's concerns, validate but stay upbeat about going through the change and understand there is light at the end of the tunnel.
 It's normal to feel apprehensive, anxious, and scared.

 - Inspire Participation – Encourage your family member to become involved in their new community.
 Emphasize the similarities the residents share and encourage reaching out to meet residents.